prahladyeri/curated-lists/lists/web.md

 - [Gentelella Admin](https://github.com/ColorlibHQ/gentelella) - Free Bootstrap 4 Admin Dashboard Template.

 ## JavaScript Libraries
+- [React](https://reactjs.org/) - React is a JavaScript library for building user interfaces.
+It is maintained by Facebook and a community of individual developers and companies.
 - [jQuery](http://www.jquery.com) - The most popular JavaScript library in vogue.
 A must-know for any web-developer.
 - [bootstrap-slider](http://www.eyecon.ro/bootstrap-slider) - Slider plugin for the bootstrap framework.
 - [jQueryUI - Official docs](https://jqueryui.com) - A UI framework on top of `jQuery`, but lost traction lately due of Bootstrap and other frameworks.